Ethan27108/HrSystem/README.md

 What this does is simple it gets a bunch of data for employees some examples are first name address and phone number and much more and then stores it in a sql database you can edit or add or delete different employees by searching for them with just the employee number.
 The employee number is the primary key and cannot be changed by the user and is something fully done with the system so that no duplicate exist and everyone has a unique employee number.

-## How to use
-Make sure you have python and pygame downloaded to install python in linux its sudo apt install python3 and for pygame its sudo apt-get install idle pygame and on window its pip3 install pygame and f you need pip go in terminal and type https://bootstrap.pypa.io/get-pip.py then after python get-pip.py.
-Either just cloning which is down below or download the folder and then open main.py and run it then it will bring you to a main page with three buttons and a search bar type a employee if you want add just press where it says add if you want to delete or edit you must put a valid employee number then click on the edit or add.

 ### Add function
 The add function will bring you to a new page where it has a bunch of textboxes and you just click on the textbox and type the info you want in each following the header and at the end hit submit to submit it to the database or cancel to go back to main page.